 - Repetitive tasks: Smartsheet found that workers are most eager to automate repetitive tasks like data collection, approvals, and updates.

-- Project management: If you use a project management software (e.g. Asana, ClickUp, Trello), take full advantage of its automation features.
+- Project management: If you use a project management tool (e.g. Asana, ClickUp, Trello), take full advantage of its automation features.
 For example, you could automate notifications and reminders, reviews and approvals, and bottleneck identification.
 You could also create templates that serve as the framework for your most common project types.

 How to find out which tasks should be automated